R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

 Tables, Arrays, Structs and storing values
 =================================

-Within squirrel there are many ways to store information, but when storing an unspecified ammount of information, or storing information on a player-by-player basis, you need to use ``arrays`` or ``tables``.
+Within squirrel there are many ways to store information, but when storing an unspecified amount of information, or storing information on a player-by-player basis, you need to use ``arrays`` or ``tables``.

 Arrays
 ------